sofirij/GraphSort/README.md

 The edges are made according to the image and I topologically sort the graph with the algorithm.

 ## The Algorithm
 For each node in order I perform dfs traversal until the current node has no adjacent nodes, then I add that node to a stack.
+Once all adjacent nodes of a parent node are pushed to the stack I push the parent node to the stack.
 I also keep track of all visited nodes to prevent infinte recursions.
 At the end of the process I will have a stack that represents the order of the nodes in reverse topological order which I will then use to draw a new graph with topological order to answer the assignment.